go-vela/site/content/templates/tutorials/loops_maps.md

 ## Sample

-Lets take a look at ranging over a map for a template:
+Let's take a look at ranging over a map for a template:

 ```yaml
 metadata: